Administrator's guide

 The user is able to browse all the subfolders available in his home folder.

-Important: make sure the users home folders are located outside the public area of your web server.
-In other words, files that users upload to their home folders should not be accessible directly by accessing your website's address like this: http://www.your-site.com/filerun/users-folder/private-file.txt So, make sure the home folder paths do not contain any of the words “public_html”, “html”, “www”, “inetpub” or “your-domain.com”.
+⚠️ Make sure the users' home folders are located outside the public area of your web server.
+In other words, files that users upload to their home folders should not be accessible directly by accessing your website's address like this: http://www.your-site.com/filerun/users-folder/private-file.txt

 Guest users cannot have home folders, but they can access files shared by other users.
 Read more about guest users

-The most common setup keeps the users access separate while allowing the admin users or superuser to access everything.
-To achieve that, make sure you create the users home folders inside the same root folder and assign the root folder as home folder for the admin users.
+The most common setup keeps the users' access separate while allowing the admin users or superuser to access everything.
+To achieve that, make sure you create the users' home folders inside the same root folder and assign the root folder as the home folder for the admin users.
 Here's an example:

 User A's home folder: /storage/files/users/user_a/